 Tokyo Godfathers is a film apt for all ages, but you get the most out of it as an adult.
 It’s landed in this spot because there are still some “Kon-isms” that would hint to viewers on what is to come in the rest of his filmography.

 2: Millennium Actress

-Satoshi Kon’s second full length film, Millennium Actress, takes the second spot of this list, and the differences between this and the previous spot are evidently clear.
+Satoshi Kon’s second full-length film, Millennium Actress, takes the second spot on this list, and the differences between this and the previous spot are evidently clear.
 Don’t get me wrong: this is still mostly a family movie.
 But, on structure alone, the film presents a huge shift in storytelling and even ambition.
-Millennium actress is about two filmmakers making a documentary about a once famous Japanese actress, as they seek to uncover her secrets and shine a light on her mysterious life.
+Millennium actress is about two filmmakers making a documentary about a once-famous Japanese actress, as they seek to uncover her secrets and shine a light on her mysterious life.